migomipo/migo-hqm-server/README.md

 limit_jump_speed       | If true, nerfs jump speed, effectively nerfing double-jumping.
 If false, it should work like vanilla. offside                | Offside setting.
 Allowed values are "off" (default, no offside), "on", (offside rule enabled) and "immediate", which will call offside immediately instead of warning when the puck has entered the offensive zone in an offside situation. icing                  | Icing setting.
-Allowed values are "off" (default, no icing), "on" (touch icing rule enabled) and "notouch" (no-touch icing rule enabled) time_period            | Period length in seconds. time_warmup            | Warmup length in seconds. time_intermission      | Intermission length in seconds. warmup_pucks           | Number of pucks in warmup.
-Only 32 objects (pucks+players) are allowed on the ice at the time, so at warmup there can never be more players than (32 minus number of pucks) on the ice. mercy                  | Mercy rule setting.
+Allowed values are "off" (default, no icing), "on" (touch icing rule enabled) and "notouch" (no-touch icing rule enabled) time_period            | (Match mode only) Period length in seconds. time_warmup            | (Match mode only) Warmup length in seconds. time_intermission      | (Match mode only) Intermission length in seconds. warmup_pucks           | Number of pucks in warmup.
+Only 32 objects (pucks+players) are allowed on the ice at the time, so at warmup there can never be more players than (32 minus number of pucks) on the ice. mercy                  | (Match mode only) Mercy rule setting.
 If 0, mercy rule will be disabled.
-Otherwise, games will automatically end if a team scores and leads by at least X goals. first                  | First-to-goals rule setting.
+Otherwise, games will automatically end if a team scores and leads by at least X goals. first                  | (Match mode only) First-to-goals rule setting.
 If 0, first-to-goals rule will be disabled.
-Otherwise, games will automatically end if a team scores and and reaches at least X goals scored.
+Otherwise, games will automatically end if a team scores and and reaches at least X goals scored. attempts               | (Russian 1v1 or shootout mode only) How many attempts each team will get.
+Default is 5 for shootout mode and 10 for Russian 1v1 mode.

 ## Commands